ddsky/spoonacular-api-clients/android/docs/DefaultApi.md

 String excludeIngredients = eggs; // String | A comma-separated list of ingredients or ingredient types that the recipes must not contain.
 String type = main course; // String | The type of recipe.
 See a full list of supported meal types.
 Boolean instructionsRequired = true; // Boolean | Whether the recipes must have instructions.
-Boolean fillIngredients = false; // Boolean | Add information about the used and missing ingredients in each recipe.
+Boolean fillIngredients = false; // Boolean | Add information about the ingredients and whether they are used or missing in relation to the query.
 Boolean addRecipeInformation = false; // Boolean | If set to true, you get more information about the recipes returned.
-This saves you from needing to call to get recipe information.
+Boolean addRecipeNutrition = false; // Boolean | If set to true, you get nutritional information about each recipes returned.
 String author = coffeebean; // String | The username of the recipe author.
 String tags = myCustomTag; // String | User defined tags that have to match.
+The author param has to be set.
+BigDecimal recipeBoxId = 2468; // BigDecimal | The id of the recipe box to which the search should be limited to.
 String titleMatch = Crock Pot; // String | Enter text that must be found in the title of the recipes.
 BigDecimal maxReadyTime = 20; // BigDecimal | The maximum time in minutes it should take to prepare and cook the recipe.
 Boolean ignorePantry = true; // Boolean | Whether to ignore typical pantry items, such as water, salt, flour, etc.